 The time period to get your SHL treated is 10 to 14 days.
 If it goes untreated, your hearing loss may become permanent.
 Get your hearing tested.
 You may not regain your full hearing abilities, but you may preserve the hearing abilities that you still have with proper treatment.
 If you have moderate to severe hearing loss, there’s only a 20% chance that you will completely recover from SHL, even when you get it treated immediately.

-If you, or a loved one, are experiencing SHL lasting more than 24-hours, immediately contact us at Pure Sound Hearing Aids for a free hearing test and consultation.
+If you, or a loved one, are experiencing SHL lasting more than 24-hours, immediately contact us at Pure Sound Hearing for a complimentary hearing test and consultation.
 If necessary, our hearing instrument specialists can offer a referral and they can go over hearing aid options.